 You can enroll in Medicare Advantage during an enrollment period.
 The Initial Enrollment Period (IEP) starts 3 months prior to the month you become 65 and finishes three months after.
 If you are under 65 and eligible due to a disability, you can enroll 21 months after you receive your disability benefits and ends seven months later.

 If you already have Medicare Advantage and want to make some changes, you can do so during the Medicare Advantage Open Enrollment Period.
-This period is on Jan.
-1 – March 31, 2020.
+This period from January 1 until March 31.
 You cannot go from Original Medicare to Medicare Advantage during this time, but you can change from one Part C plan to another.
 You can also switch back to Original Medicare if you wish.

 Finally, you might be eligible for a Special Enrollment Period.
 If you experience a life change such as losing insurance coverage, you can enroll during this period.